 Day 6: Wellington, Rotorua

-The next morning, we drop off our car and board a ferry to Wellington – the NZ Capital.
-The ferry is fun.
-It gives us an awesome view of the ocean.
+We drop off our car the following day and board a ferry to Wellington – the NZ Capital.
+The ferry is fun, and it gives us an incredible view of the ocean.

 Wellington is the southernmost capital in the world.
 It flaunts a Capital’s business-like demeanor and its roads buzzing with traffic (by NZ standards).